 The traditional method over most of the world was the direct method, a controlled burning with both the fuel wood and charcoal wood in the same space (a pit/mound in the west, a brick kiln in Japan).
 This method is long, smoky, and requires skilled tending.
 Most of the modern small-batch methods rely on the indirect method, sealing the charcoal wood off from the oxygen and the fuel wood.
 Though retort (indirect) methods can be used with some success, the resulting charcoal is often overcooked and better suited for use as biochar.

 The best small batch method I have encountered is Iwasaki~san’s design based on the traditional Japanese kiln, and is a hybrid of direct and indirect methods.
 In this design, built from reclaimed 55 gallon drums, the fuel wood is separate from the charcoal wood, but the flue gasses pass directly through the charcoal wood while cooking.
 Watching the colour and characteristics of the smoke allow a very accurate cooking time to be determined.
-More information on the development of this kiln here: How Charcoal is Made.
+More information on the development of this kiln here: Charcoal Kiln 3.0.

 An apprentice to a Japanese swordsmith might expect to spend his first three years practicing the art of properly and efficiently chopping and sorting charcoal for various forging and welding operations.
 The Soulsmith Pierre demonstrates and discusses Sumi-kiri, the art of charcoal cutting from the perspective of an apprentice.